Codewithimisi/Skincare-Survey-Data-Analysis/README.md

 Common purchase locations include the internet, malls, and pharmacies.
 Most respondents spend RM 20 to RM 40 on skincare each month.
 Natural ingredients are the most preferred among respondents.
-Most of the respondents spend RM 20 TO RM 40 on skincare in a month.
 There is a high willingness among respondents to try different skincare products.
 </details>